tokenika/secure-bp-voting/README.md

 **NOTE:** Step 2 is to be done **OFF-LINE**, ideally on a computer which has never been connected to the Internet.

+## Explainer video

+And [here's an explainer video](https://youtu.be/_sJYuXOUHCc) shot by [noisy](https://github.com/noisy), the lead developer of this tool.

 ## About

 *Secure EOS Block Producer Voting* is an open-source software created by [Tokenika](https://tokenika.io/), an EOS block producer candidate.
-The source code is available at <https://github.com/tokenika/secure-bp-voting> on [MIT Licence](https://github.com/tokenika/secure-bp-voting/blob/master/LICENSE).
+The source code is available at [https://github.com/tokenika/secure-bp-voting](https://github.com/tokenika/secure-bp-voting) on [MIT Licence](https://github.com/tokenika/secure-bp-voting/blob/master/LICENSE).

 ## Feedback is welcome

 We encourage the EOS community to audit our code and help us improve it.
+The source code is quite concise, so for anyone qualified it should not pose a problem to go through it.
+We would appreciate your comments if you find anything that needs our attention.

 ## Legal disclaimer